 What is the status of Crimea?

-Prior to the crisis, Crimea was an autonomous republic of Ukraine of two million people with its own parliament and laws that permitted the use of the Russian language in everyday life and empowered local representatives to levy taxes.
+Prior to the crisis, Crimea was an autonomous republic of Ukraine of two million people with its own parliament and laws that permitted the use of the Russian language in everyday life.
 After the ouster of Yanukovich in February 2014, Crimea's parliament called for a referendum, in which the peninsula's 1.5 million voters opted overwhelmingly for union with Russia.
 Following that vote, Russian legislators passed a resolution nullifying Ukrainian laws in Crimea and putting in force Russian legislation.
 Parliament set a deadline of January 1, 2015 for the integration of Crimea's economic, financial, credit, and legal systems into the Russian Federation, reported Itar-Tass.
 It said matters related to military service in Crimea and Sevastopol will be settled by then as well.

-The peninsula only became part of Ukraine in 1954, when Soviet leader Nikita Krushchev transferred it from the Russian Soviet Socialist Republic to the Ukrainian Soviet Socialist Republic in what was seen as a largely symbolic administrative move within the Soviet Union.
+The peninsula only became part of Ukraine in 1954, when Soviet leader Nikita Krushchev transferred it from the Russian Soviet Socialist Republic to the Ukrainian Soviet Socialist Republic in what was seen as a largely symbolic administrative move.
 The majority-Russian residents of Crimea continued to have strong ties with Russia.
 Following the dissolution of the Soviet Union in 1991, the two new countries reached an agreement to permit the Russian Black Sea fleet to remain based at the Crimean port of Sevastopol.

-Overall, Russians make up an estimated 59 percent of the population of Crimea; Ukrainians make up about 23 percent.
+Overall, Russians make up an estimated 59 percent of the population of Crimea, Ukrainians make up about 23 percent, and Muslim Tatars about 12 percent.

 Do Russian moves in Ukraine violate international law?

-U.S. officials say Russia's actions are in breach of international law, including the nonintervention provisions in the UN Charter; the 1997 Treaty on Friendship and Cooperation between Russia and Ukraine, which requires Russia to respect Ukraine's territorial integrity; and the 1994 Budapest Memorandum on Security Assurances.
-That document states: "The Russian Federation, the United Kingdom of Great Britain and Northern Ireland, and the United States of America reaffirm their commitment to Ukraine, in accordance with the principles of the Final Act of the Conference on Security and Cooperation in Europe, to respect the independence and sovereignty and the existing borders of Ukraine."
+U.S. officials say Russia's actions in Crimea and eastern Ukraine are in breach of international law, including the nonintervention provisions in the UN Charter; the 1997 Treaty on Friendship and Cooperation between Russia and Ukraine, which requires Russia to respect Ukraine's territorial integrity; and the 1994 Budapest Memorandum on Security Assurances.
+Signed by the U.S., UK, and Russia, that document provided security guarantees to Ukraine in exchange for relinquishing its nuclear arsenal.

 What are U.S. and European policy options in Ukraine?

-U.S. officials have repeatedly expressed their desire to see Ukraine become a stable democracy with firm economic and political connections to the European Union.
-In response to the developments in Crimea, EU and U.S. policymakers have begun a series of steps that include:
+In response to the developments in Crimea and eastern Ukraine, EU and U.S. policymakers have taken a series of steps that include:

 - Energy aid: Some experts and U.S. lawmakers have called for accelerating the approval of U.S. natural gas proposals, which would take advantage of booming U.S. production to help lessen the reliance of European partners and Ukraine on Russian natural gas.
 U.S. law currently excludes the sale of natural gas to countries that are not free-trade partners, but the Energy Department can approve sales that are deemed in the public interest.
-But some analysts caution that even with the lifting of export restrictions, it could take years and cost billions of dollars to set up the infrastructure to liquefy and ship meaningful supplies of gas to European allies.
-The first U.S. liquefied natural gas terminal is expected to come online in mid-2015.
+But some analysts caution that even with the lifting of export restrictions, it could take years and cost billions of dollars to set up the necessary infrastructure.

-- Military aid: The United States has taken a number of initial steps to reassure U.S. allies in the region, including sending F-16 fighters to Poland to begin joint military exercises.
-The United States has also contributed to bolstering NATO's air presence over the Baltic states and announced that about six hundred soldiers from the U.S. Army's 173rd Airborne Brigade would be deploying in the Baltic states of Latvia, Lithuania, and Estonia, as well as Poland to train with local forces.
-NATO secretary-general Anders Fogh Rasmussen called the crisis the greatest threat to European security since the end of the Cold War, and reasserted alliance ties with Ukraine through the Partnership Through Peace Program.
-He said stepped-up partnership cooperation would include building up the capacity of the Ukrainian military through more joint training and exercises.
+- Military aid: The United States has bolstered NATO's air presence over the Baltic states and deployed about six hundred soldiers in Latvia, Lithuania, and Estonia, as well as Poland to train with local forces as part of Operation Atlantic Resolve.
+NATO secretary-general Anders Fogh Rasmussen called the crisis the greatest threat to European security since the end of the Cold War, and reasserted alliance ties with Ukraine through the Partnership For Peace Program.
+The 2014 NATO summit in Wales is expected to be dominated by the alliance's response to the crisis in Ukraine.